Silas Wamangituka has been named the Bundesliga's Rookie of the Season for 2020/21. bundesliga.com has the lowdown on the VfB Stuttgart flier...

 Plays a bit like: Timo Werner

 There are few players as direct as Silas, who plays as if there is a magnet drawing him toward the opposition goal.
-One player that is similar in that regard, however, is former RB Leipzig man Timo Werner, who can also ply his trade from either the wing or through the middle but almost always finds himself in the opposing penalty box.
+One player that is similar in that regard, however, is former RB Leipzig and Stuttgart man Timo Werner, who can also ply his trade from either the wing or through the middle but almost always finds himself in the opposing penalty box.

 With his rangy, imposing 6'2" frame, Silas also has something in common with the Cristiano Ronaldo of a few years ago - a winger with pace, dribbling and an appetite for goals, who, frankly, played like a striker even if his starting position didn't necessarily demand it.